 - Finalise your business income with submission of an end of period statement (EOPS) for each source of income, along with a final declaration.

 - April 2027 -those with an income of more than £30,000 will have to follow the new ITSA rules from this date.
 Partnerships will be required to join at a date yet to be announced.

 - The future -MTD for Corporation Tax.

-- The future and the digital tax return shakeup -the digital reporting of what is now the UK Self-Assessment tax return.
+- The future and the digital tax return shakeup -the digital for income tax reporting of what’s now the UK Self-Assessment tax return.

 MTD for small businesses reporting

 The move to a more digital tax system should come as welcome news to the many taxpayers who already choose to report much of their information to the HMRC system online.

 The number of returns that are currently submitted online

 The shift to a digital service will help to iron out some of the issues that can make the current method of reporting information to HMRC frustrating for business owners.
 In particular, MTD promises to “modernise the tax system” and “make it more effective, more efficient and easier for customers to comply”.